act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 ---
 id: 8a213c
-name: First focusable element is is link to main content
+name: First focusable element is link to main content
 rule_type: atomic
 description: |
   This rule checks that the first focusable element is a link referring to the main content of the page